-We acknowledge that a workload policy is required partially because of existing culture in medicine, which is difficult to change, regardless of any conceptions held by more senior medical staff.
+We acknowledge that a workload policy is required partially because of existing culture in medicine.
 With this in mind, a clear policy with appropriate support from Undergraduate Medical Education administration still has the potential to improve the quality of education in clerkship rotations.
 Ideally, these types of policies would be available to and enforceable by all educators, administrative staff and trainees.